benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 - There are no orphaned nodes in the graph.
 - The node indexing starts with zero and the indices are consecutive.

-The returned community membership dictionaries and embedding matrices use the same numeric, consecutive indexing.
+The returned NetworkX graph uses the same indexing.

 API driven design
 -----------------